MonikaFranczyk/jobFever-backend/README.md

-# jobFever backend
+# JobFever backend

-#About the project
+# About the project
 jobfever is a platform designed to help programmers find their dream job quickly and easily.
 The app is addressed to people looking for a job in IT and software companies looking for an employees.